Card Image

 Regulated Asset Base

-A RAB model has typically been used to incentivize private investment in public projects with significant upfront capital costs and a long asset life.
-This has included large scale infrastructure assets such as water, gas, and electricity networks in the UK.
+A Regulated Asset Base (RAB) model has typically been used to incentivise private investment in public projects with significant upfront capital costs and a long asset life.
+This approach has been applied to large-scale infrastructure assets such as water, gas, and electricity networks in the UK, supporting the development of low-carbon technologies and advancing the UK's Net Zero strategy through sustainable investment models.

 New Scheme